coavins/zomboid-coavins-firearms/README.md

 * Gun part spawn rate
 * Condition loss rate for gun parts
+* Re-roll part condition when new guns are found
 * Min and max starting condition for gun parts

 # Roadmap